SEPT-11/IMDB-MOVIE-Review-Sentiment-Analysis-Using-Simple-RNN/README.md

 ## 🎬 IMDB Movie Review Sentiment Analysis – Simple RNN

+### Due to too much positive review within the dataset the model isn't performing as desired we are working on fixing the problem till then look for other repos within future,as soon as the problem will be fixed this message would be removed.
+Thank You

 This project uses a Simple Recurrent Neural Network (RNN) to classify IMDB movie reviews as positive or negative sentiments.
 It is built with TensorFlow and trained on the prebuilt IMDB dataset from tensorflow.keras.datasets.